aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/04-provision-fsx.md

 #### 6. Dynamically provision FSx volume

-Copy the persistent volume claim manifest below into a file named `fsx-pvc.yaml`:
+Copy and paste the code below to create a persistent volume claim manifest into a file named `fsx-pvc.yaml`:

 ```bash
 cat > ~/environment/fsx-pvc.yaml << EOF